dojo/docs/dojo/data/ItemFileWriteStore.rst

           //    The item in question.
           var js = {};
           if (item && store) {
-            //Determine the attributes we need to process. var attributes = store.getAttributes(item);
+            // Determine the attributes we need to process. var attributes = store.getAttributes(item);
             if (attributes && attributes.length > 0) {
               var i;
               for (i = 0; i < attributes.length; i++) {
                 var values = store.getValues(item, attributes[i]);
                 if (values) {
-                  //Handle multivalued and single-valued attributes.
+                  // Handle multivalued and single-valued attributes.
                   if (values.length > 1 ) {
                     var j;
                     js[attributes[i]] = [];
                     for (j = 0; j < values.length; j++ ) {
                       var value = values[j];
-                      //Check that the value isn't another item.
+                      // Check that the value isn't another item.
 If it is, process it as an item. if (store.isItem(value)) {
                         js[attributes[i]].push(itemToJS(store, value));
                       } else {